bspfsystems/BungeeIPC/USAGE.md

 ### Bukkit vs. BungeeCord

 Some commands have identical or nearly-identical functionality between the Bukkit and BungeeCord plugins.
-While a console session will only run the appropriate command for the specific server/proxy, a player in-game will need to verify they run the appropriate command:
+While a console session will only run the appropriate command for the specific server/proxy, a player in-game will need to verify that they run the appropriate command:
 - `/ipc <command>` will run the command on the Bukkit server that the player is currently connected to.
 - `/ipcb <command>` will run the command on the BungeeCord proxy.
-Additionally, if running the Bukkit command, the player may need to verify they are connected to the appropriate server to receive their desired result.
+Additionally, if running the Bukkit command, the player may need to verify that they are connected to the appropriate server to receive their desired result.

 The permissions for the commands differ in the same way.
 Bukkit's permission nodes will be `bungeeipc.command.ipc[.<node>]`, whereas BungeeCord will use `bungeeipc.command.ipcb[.<node>]`.
 If required by the permission management system, the Bukkit permissions may need to be duplicated to each server.